Activiti/activiti-scripts/README.md

 To resume a release set the RELEASE_VERSION.
 The release job that invokes this is in bamboo.

-To test cloud versions in the txt file are consistent:
+To test cloud versions in the txt file are consistent without running tests:

     export CHECK_VERSIONS=true
+    export MAVEN_ARGS="clean install -DskipTests"
     PROJECTS=activiti-cloud ./remove-all.sh
     PROJECTS=activiti-cloud ./build-all.sh